-- Hot parts.
+- Electric shock accident.
+If an electric shock accident occurs, immediately shut down the source of electrical power.
+If this is not possible, attempt to free the victim from the live conductor.
+Avoid direct contact with victim.
+Use a nonconducting implement, such as a dry rope or board, to free the victim from the live conductor.
+Apply first aid and get immediate medical help. - Hot parts.
 Parts of the engine and generator are extremely hot during and after operation and can burn you.
 Never touch hot muffler, hot exhaust manifold or any other part of the engine or generator unless you have first determined if it is hot.
-Wait a sufficient time for parts to cool before touching any part of the generator or engine.

-- Moving parts.
+Wait a sufficient time for parts to cool before touching any part of the generator or engine. - Moving parts.
 Keep hands, feet, and apparel away from drive belts, sheaves, couplings, fans, and other moving parts.
-Never attempt to remove any guard or shield while the unit is operating.

-- Smoking/sparks.
-Never smoke near the running generator, and never operate near sources of sparks or flames.

-- Carbon monoxide poisoning.
+Never attempt to remove any guard or shield while the unit is operating. - Smoking/sparks.
+Never smoke near the running generator, and never operate near sources of sparks or flames. - Carbon monoxide poisoning.
 The engine gives off carbon monoxide, a poisonous gas that can kill you.
 You CANNOT smell it, see it, or taste it.
 If you start to feel sick, dizzy, or weak while using the generator, shut off the engine and get to fresh air RIGHT AWAY.
 See a doctor.
-You may have carbon monoxide poisoning.

-- Malfunction during operation.
-Immediately turn off the generator if any of the following conditions arise during operation:

-- Excessive change in engine speed, slow or fast

-- Overheating in load connecting devices

-- Sparking or arcs from generator

-- Loss of electrical output

-- Receptacle damage

-- Engine misfire

-- Excessive vibration

-- o Flame or smoke

-- Abnormal noise

-- Adjusting / repairing.
+You may have carbon monoxide poisoning. - Malfunction during operation.
+Immediately turn off the generator if any of the following conditions arise during operation: - Excessive change in engine speed, slow or fast - Overheating in load connecting devices - Sparking or arcs from generator - Loss of electrical output - o Receptacle damage - o Engine misfire - o Excessive vibration - Flame or smoke - o Abnormal noise - Adjusting / repairing.
 Before working on the generator or engine, always turn off engine and remove spark plug(s) or spark plug wire(s) to prevent accidental starting.